The Kentucky General Assembly passed 234 bills during this year’s legislative session, and most will take effect on Thursday.

 School resource officers: House Bill 63 calls on local school districts to place a school resource officer in each school by Aug.
 1 if they can afford the cost.
 It also allows local school boards to establish a police department for the district.

 Serving alcohol: House Bill 252 clears the way for 18-year-olds to sell and serve alcoholic beverages.

 Student mental health: House Bill 44 allows school boards to include provisions in their student attendance policy for excused absences due to a student’s mental or behavioral health status.

 Swatting: House Bill 48 makes falsely reporting an incident that results in an emergency response – commonly called “swatting” – a Class D felony.

 Telecommunicators: House Bill 79 expands the Law Enforcement Professional Development Wellness Program to assist telecommunicators who are coping with post-traumatic stress disorder or work-induced stress.
 It will also increase training and resources for telecommunicators related to stress disorders.

 Transgender athletes: Senate Bill 83 will prevent male-to-female transgender students from participating in girls’ sports, starting in the sixth grade and continuing through college.

-Learn more about the Kentucky General Assembly by visiting the legislature’s.
-Kentuckians can and from the 2022 session.
+Learn more about the Kentucky General Assembly by visiting the legislature’s webpage.
+Kentuckians can research bills and resolutions and review statistics from the 2022 session.